Teretonga Park, 25 Jan 1969

 - McLaren M4A ["14"] (Graeme Lawrence): Graeme Lawrence acquired a F2 specification McLaren M4A after he left the Chequered Flag F2 team which was identified in its logbook application and NZ registration papers as chassis number 'M4A-14', implying it was chassis 200-14.
 Raced by Lawrence from Pukekohe in November 1968, appearing in the 1969 Tasman series and winning the Singapore and Selangor GPs in April.
 The car passed to Frank Radisich later in 1969 and was raced by him in the 1970 Tasman series.
 Then owned by Wayne Murdoch in 1971-72 but not raced.
 To Neil Heney in August 1972 and raced by Doug Heney in club events in 1973, then to Jon Warring for hillclimbs in 1974 and then to Ross Calgher (Waitara, New Zealand) for national racing from 1975 to 1977.
 Sold by Calgher to George Begg in March 1977 and he sold it to Andrew Cunningham in 1983.
 Retained to 1990 and then may have passed to Australian ownership until acquired by Peter Herbert (Auckland, NZ) in 1999.

 - Brabham BT6 [FJ-12-63] (Brian Pellow): Denis O'Sullivan in Formula Junior in 1963.
 Retained for Formula 3 in 1964, now entered by Baldyne Engineering.
 Appears to have moved to Motor Racing Stables after O'Sullivan acquired at F2 Brabham BT10 around August 1964 and was raced by John Tomlinson at Brands Hatch 13 Sep 1964.
 Sold to Ken Sager and fitted with a 1500cc Ford engine for New Zealand racing in 1965 and 1966.
 During its time in New Zealand, it was often referred to as a 1964 car, implying a BT9.
 Sold to Grahame Harvey mid-1966 and retained for 1967.
 Then to Tim Bailey and fitted with a 1500cc Fiat engine for 1968.
 To Brian Pellow for 1969, still with the Fiat.
 Retained by Pellow for 1970, but now with a 1600cc Ford.
+By October 1970, Peter Mahoney was driving "the old Pellow" Brabham in Formula Ford.
 This car was sold to Frank Gilbert (Auckland) and raced as a Formula Ford for two seasons.
 Graham Vercoe's book 'Historic Racing cars of New Zealand' claims that the car was a BT9, and that a replica frame was built by Pellow and that it was the replica frame that became the Formula Ford.
 Writing in 1991, he said that the original 'BT9' frame was owned by John Wigston.

 - Brabham BT6 [FJ-9-63] (Jiggs Alexander): Brabham Racing Organisation for Denny Hulme in Formula Junior in 1963.
 To Alec Mildren Racing, fitted with a 1500cc Ford twin cam engine and raced in Australian national racing by Frank Gardner in 1964.
 To Roly Levis in November 1964 for New Zealand racing in 1965 and 1966.
 Entered by Levis for Bill Stone in 1966/67 then sold to Stone who raced it again in 1967/68.
 Sold to Gerald 'Jiggs' Alexander in September 1968 and raced in the 1968/69 and 1969/70 seasons, after which Alexander stripped the car with the intention of restoring it.
 However, it remained in this state until 1999 when it was sold to Ian McDonald (Australia) who restored the car and ran it in Australian historic racing from 2001 onwards.
 Sold to Ed Holly (Sydney, NSW) in July 2006 and raced in the Tasman Revival series from 2006/07 to 2012/13.
 Sold to Mark Shaw (Edinburgh, Scotland) early 2017, and raced by him at Monterey and Watkins Glen later that year.